-In addition to the foregoing, shareholders may nominate directors for election without consideration by the Nominating Committee so long as we are provided with proper notice of such nomination, which notice includes all the information required pursuant to Regulation 14A under the Exchange Act including the consent to serve as a director.
+In addition to the foregoing, shareholders may nominate directors for election without consideration by the Committee so long as we are provided with proper notice of such nomination, which notice includes all the information required pursuant to Regulation 14A under the Exchange Act including the consent to serve as a director.

-The Nominating Committee approved Mr. Kazimi, Mr. Cearnal and Dr. Bernard for inclusion on the Company's proxy card for election to the Board of Directors at the 2013 Annual Meeting based on the aforementioned review process.
-A copy of the written charter adopted by the Board of Directors for the Nominating Committee and as currently in effect is included on our website, www.cumberlandpharma.com.
+The Committee approved Mr. Jacobs and Mr. Griggs for inclusion on the Company's proxy card for election to the Board of Directors at the 2014 Annual Meeting based on the aforementioned review process.
+Dr. Edwards will be retiring from the Board when his current term expires in April 2014.
+The Board of Directors will appoint his successor as Governance & Nominating Committee Chairman at the April 2014 Board meeting.
+A copy of the written charter adopted by the Board of Directors for the Governance & Nominating Committee and as currently in effect is included on our website, www.cumberlandpharma.com.